Amira31/Rice-Mutational-Study/01_Manual.md

 (line 3) +
 (line 4) !''*((((***+))%%%++)(%%%%).1***-+*''))**5555555555
 ```
 Alternatively, users can also use test dataset available `here` in this Rice Mutational Study Github repository for testing.
-Once users have gone through the bottom and verified the pipeline's functionality, users may repeat with their real genomics dataset.
+Once users have verified the pipeline's functionality and reproducibility, users may repeat with their real genomics dataset.

 ## Step 1: Setting up directory